Plant

 Although broccoli doesn’t form another big head once you cut it, it will still produce side shoots which taste just as delectable.

-How to Regrow Broccoli Properly
+How to Regrow Broccoli Properly?

 To harvest broccoli efficiently and effectively, be sure to have an effective set of garden shears.
 Broccoli stems can become thick, so to ensure a precise cut you should have sharp shears to cut through them easily and cleanly.